csci104/site/_includes/writeups/rushhour.md

     If no solution exists, `solution()` should return an empty list

+    To debug your `run()` function, it may help to add `cout` commands to print a note when you dequeue a `Move` from the PQ (printing out its relevant info) and then add `cout`s to print each successor `Move` that you generate and their relevant info.
+Then when you run a program you can see what your code is doing and compare it to what you know it should do (tracking it on paper, etc.).

 5. **Main Application**
     - The main application is written in `rh.cpp` and is **COMPLETE**.